 Just like in my hometown, I started volunteering for Habitat for Humanity in Charlottesville, where I worked at "Village 9," one of the local build sites.
 Over the first semester, I've been exposed to a variety of different stages of the building process including trim, drywall, and, unfortunately, painting.
 It has been a much diverse experience than in my hometown, which makes me excited to continue doing it next semester and further in the future.

-Obviously, with it being my first semester, I haven't gotten the chance to do much yet, but I want to continue to get the most out of my UVA experience, whether that be joining a fraternity or more clubs, maybe joining a club sports team, submitting to literary magazines, or any other hobby or skill I want to continue developing for college.
+Obviously, with it being my first year, I haven't gotten the chance to do much yet, but I want to continue to get the most out of my UVA experience, whether that be more clubs, maybe joining a club sports team, submitting to literary magazines, or any other hobby or skill I want to continue developing for college.
 I still have seven more semseters, and I'm excited to see what other opportunities UVA will unlock.